 If an arrest warrant has been issued for your arrest, do not wait to retain legal counsel.
 An arrest warrant is a serious, impending threat to your most basic human rights.
 It is important that you seek out an experienced criminal attorney who will diligently work to resolve these matters on your behalf.
-If an arrest warrant is issued for your arrest, it is likely that the police show up at your home unannounced.
+If a warrant is issued for your arrest, it is likely that the police show up at your home unannounced.
 It is advantageous to have an experienced attorney work on your behalf to avoid any undue frustrations and embarrassment.
 You should also be prepared to post bail bonds once the bail amount is determined.

 What Can Police Do When an Arrest Warrant is Issued?